TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 37/Job 37.10.md

 ---

-By the breath of God ice is given; And the breadth of the waters is straitened.
+By the breath of God, ice is given, and the breadth of the waters is frozen.